f1ames/orchid3js/README.md

 orchid3js
 =========

-Library for building decision trees with js.
-Based on ID3 algorithm.
+*Library for building decision trees with js.
+Based on ID3 algorithm*.

 Pretty simple and straight forward to use.
 Just include the script e.g.